 1. Emotional Check-Ins and Self-Reflection

 Lots of people use ChatGPT for mental health to keep track of their moods every day or write about their feelings.
-Simply asking, “How are you feeling today?” or “What is been on your mind?” is a gentle and interesting way for the tool to get you to think about yourself.
-Similar to writing in a journal, this dialogue helps people slow down, notice their thoughts, and get clear.
+Simply asking, “How are you feeling today?” or “What has been on your mind?” is a gentle and engaging way for the tool to get you to think about yourself.
+Similar to writing in a journal, this dialogue helps people slow down.
+It encourages them to notice their thoughts and get clear.

 2. Stress Reduction and Coping Techniques

-ChatGPT can help you deal with stress in the present by giving you simple, doable strategies.
-The tool can quickly respond if someone needs a breathing exercise, a way to take their mind off of things, or support.
+ChatGPT can help you deal with stress in the present.
+It provides simple, doable strategies.
+The tool can quickly respond if someone needs a breathing exercise, a way to take their mind off things, or support.

 Examples include: